Skip to content

 Most STL Containers

-std::vector, std::list, std::map, std::string—these containers all rely on dynamic memory allocation and are unsuitable for embedded environments.
-The reference counting in std::shared_ptr involves atomic operations, which carry significant overhead on certain platforms. std::iostream should be avoided entirely; a simple std::cout << "hello" can introduce over 50KB of code.
+std::vector, std::list, std::map, std::string—these containers all rely on dynamic memory allocation and are not suitable for embedded environments. std::shared_ptr's reference counting involves atomic operations, which has significant overhead on some platforms. std::iostream should be completely avoided; a simple printf can introduce over 50KB of code.

 Standard Multithreading Library

-A Few Final Words
+Final Words